krzysz00/rust-kernel/README.md

 The kernel should be the first hard drive (hda).
 The user program should be provided as the second hard drive (hdb).

+# Rust version

+**TEMPORARY CHANGE**: Nightly rust now lets you call `const` functions in global constructors.
+This makes some code simpler and eliminates several macros.
+However, this feature requires nightly 2015-05-17 or newer and will not be available in beta until 1.2, which arrives at the end of June.
+Please track nightly until then.

 This code uses some unstable features (like inline assembly).
 To use unstable features, you need a nightly build of the compiler.
 Since tracking the nightly branch might be a bad idea, you can use